-You return when the leave of absence ends.
-If you wish to return to school before the end of the leave of absence, you must collect an Application for Returning at Kyoumu and submit it to Kyoumu by the end of the month two months prior to the month of returning.
-Returning status starts on the first day of the month.
+You automatically return to school when your leave of absence ends.
+If you wish to return to school before the end of the leave of absence, you must contact Kyoumu to confirm the procedure and apply to Kyoumu by the end of the month two months prior to the month of returning.
+The date for the returning to school is the first day of each month.
+Due to internal procedures, if you wish to return to school in September, you must submit your application by the end of June.